woefije0/OpenPine/README.md

 script's result additionally includes its trade history / equity curve, etc. Runtime errors are thrown as a plain object shaped like `{ pineError: true, line, message }` (not an `Error` subclass).

+**`OpenPine.securityCacheKey(symbol, timeframe)`** — builds the
+`lowerTfCache` key for a different symbol's data at a given timeframe (see `options.lowerTfCache` above).
+Same-symbol entries keep using a plain timeframe string, unchanged.

 **`OpenPine.aggregateCandles(bars, ms)`** — a general-purpose OHLCV
 aggregator that buckets bars into a fixed millisecond interval.
 This is the